jovanneste/jovanneste.github.io/content/projects/subredditclassification.md

 weight = 10
 +++

-Developed an NLP solution to automatically categorise Reddit posts into their most relevant subreddits
+Developed an NLP solution to automatically categorise Reddit posts into their most relevant subreddits.
 <!--more-->

 > [View code on GitHub](https://github.com/jovanneste/Subreddit-Classification)